 - Discharge of a firearm by an officer.

 - Pointing a firearm or FN-303 less-lethal launcher at any person.

-- Deploying shotguns or rifles.

 - Apply force through the use of lethal or less lethal weapons, such as:

 - Deploying a baton strike.

 - Deploying Oleoresin Capsicum (OC).

 - Taking actions resulting in/or are alleged to have resulted in injury or death.

 - Applying weaponless physical force when conducting police functions, such as:

 - Physical take-downs

-- o Kicks, knee strikes
+- Kicks, knee strikes

-- Open hand and elbow stuns & strikes
+- o Open hand and elbow stuns & strikes

 - Pressure points

 - Hair control

 - Pain compliance techniques

 - Throws intended to overcome & control suspect's physical resistance

 - Engaging in vehicle pursuits.

-In the year 2018, (14) Use of Force reviews were conducted involving (24) different officers.
-Those (24) officers' actions resulted in (30) individual uses of force.
-The following is a breakdown of the use of force actions that occurred during the year of 2018:
+In the year 2019, (38) Use of Force reviews were conducted involving (32) different officers.
+Those (32) officers' actions resulted in (97) individual uses of force.
+The following is a breakdown of the use of force actions that occurred during the year of 2019:

-Use of Force reviews Number of Incidents
+Use of Force reviews Number of Actions Taken

-Firearms pointed at persons during high-risk incidents 6
+Firearms pointed at persons during high-risk incidents 40

-Long gun deployments (3 euthanized deer & 1 deployment with no shots fired) 4

 OC spray deployment 0

 Baton strike 0

-Other physical force (e.g., strikes, stuns, kicks, pressure points, takedowns, etc.) 4
+Physical force (strikes/stuns, kicks, pressure points, pain compliance, takedowns/tackles.)
+57

-Total 14
+Total 97

 Use of Force reviews may involve the assessment of actions of more than one officer for the same incident.
-Therefore, the number of reported use of force actions (30) is greater than the incidents (14).
+Therefore, the number of reported use of force actions (97) is greater than the incidents (38).
 Except where otherwise detailed within this report, the routine reviews concluded that personnel acted in accordance with use of force policy.